 Alexandra Cunningham Sensory Friendly Dance Founder

 Alexandra trained locally at Deane Dance Center under Barbara Crockett, and joined the Sacramento Ballet in 2005.
-During her 14-years with the Company, career highlights included performing the title role in Giselle, Odette/Odile in Swan Lake, the title roles in Ron Cunningham’s Romeo & Juliet, Cinderella, and Alice in Wonderland, as well as the character of Daisy in Cunningham’s The Great Gatsby.
-Alexandra was also honored to perform principal and soloist roles in 14 works by George Balanchine, as well as in works by contemporary ballet choreographers including Twyla Tharp, Edward Liang, Septime Webre, Ma Cong, Trey McIntyre, Amy Siewert, and Darrell Grand Moultrie.
-Ron Cunningham’s The Nutcracker also held a special place in Alexandra’s heart as she performed in the production for 25 consecutive years.
-Alexandra overcame three ACL reconstructions during her performing career and served as the Sacramento Ballet’s Social Media Manager from 2012-2017 and the Summer Intensive Coordinator from 2012-2017.
+During her 14 years with the Company, career highlights included performing the title role in Giselle, Odette/Odile in Swan Lake, the title roles in Ron Cunningham’s Romeo & Juliet, Cinderella, and Alice in Wonderland, as well as Daisy in Cunningham’s The Great Gatsby.
+Alexandra was honored to perform principal and soloist roles in 14 fourteen works by George Balanchine, as well as in works by contemporary ballet choreographers including Twyla Tharp, Edwaard Liang, Septime Webre, Ma Cong, Trey McIntyre, Amy Siewert, and Darrell Grand Moultrie.
+Ron Cunningham’s The Nutcracker also held a special place in Alexandra’s heart as she performed in the production for 25 consecutive years, from student to professional.
+Alexandra overcame three ACL reconstructions during her performing career and partnered with Kaiser Permanente as a featured athlete.

-Sensory Friendly Dance is a fiscally sponsored project of the Non-Profit, Blue Line Arts.
+Sensory Friendly Dance is a fiscally sponsored project of the Non-Profit, DBA Arts Inc

 Donations to Sensory Friendly Dance are tax deductible.
-Tax ID #: 94-1690631
+Tax ID #81-3273019